 Our garden reflects the beautiful diversity of our International Village neighborhood, including individuals born in countries throughout the world and the U.S. Participants’ countries of origin include The Democratic Republic of the Congo, El Salvador, Guatemala, Rwanda, Burundi, and U.S. locations including Texas, Michigan and Cleveland, among others.
 Participants’ ages are diverse as well: from 5 – 75+!
 We have learned amazing things from all of our new garden friends and we thank them all for being part of the CR Community Garden.
-Garden beds will officially close in mid-November and we look forward to seeing our gardeners again in the spring.
+Garden beds officially closed in mid-November and we look forward to seeing our gardeners again in the spring.
 Many thanks to our grantors for their support!

 EDUCATION…Our Soil Life Series Composting workshops this season were led by our friends at Rust Belt Riders.
 Nathan and Michael graciously taught participants about the science of composting, the food soil web, reducing household kitchen waste and making yards and gardens more healthy through composting.
 We appreciate their passion for this work and for reminding all of us about how the natural world works!
-We are also inspired by the work they are doing to make all of Cleveland a healthier place!
+We are also inspired by the work they a re doing to make all of Cleveland a healthier place!

 HYDROPONIC GROWING OPERATION…Greenhouse #1 at Cleveland Roots has been renovated this year to accommodate our new hydroponic growing operation.
 We are finishing electrical updates and starting seed tests in the new space.
 We look forward to renovating our store front as well, providing a place for all in the neighborhood to access fresh, affordable produce, as well as providing unique items, grown to order, for local chefs and restaurants.

-Stone Soup CLE – Chef Giovanna Mingrone continues to work with us and utilize one of our coolers for her work in food rescue in the city of Cleveland.
+Stone Soup CLE – Chef Giovanna Mingrone continues to work with us and utilizes one of our coolers for her work in food rescue in the city of Cleveland.
 Giovanna and her faithful volunteers are creating a network of donors and recipients to make sure food that would otherwise go bad is rerouted to people who can use it right away.
 The fast turnaround on these items is critical and Giovanna is an expert at connecting with people who understand and can help in this process, and who can receive the food and make use of it.
 Find and like Stone Soup CLE on Facebook to learn more.

 Last, but not least, we extend our heartfelt thanks to all of our volunteers this year who made the entire difference in the work Cleveland Roots accomplished in 2017.
-Anna and Miguel, Julie and Lisa, HandsOn Northeast Ohio, St. Ed’s High School, our Farmers Market volunteers, Case Western Reserve University student volunteers, and all who helped make 2017 such a successful year – thank you!
+To Anna and Miguel, Julie and Lisa, HandsOn Northeast Ohio, St. Ed’s High School, our Farmers Market volunteers, Case Western Reserve University student volunteers, and all who helped make 2017 such a successful year – thank you.
 We could not have done it without you!